The Binding of Isaac: Rebirth: Release

 In January 2016, Nicalis reported that it was working on an iOS port of the game.
 The company reported the following month that Apple rejected its application to Apple's app, citing "violence towards children" violating content policies.
 Nicalis has worked with Apple to obtain preapproval and will release a universal iOS version of Rebirth (including the Afterbirth+ expansion) with improvements for that platform, including the use of iCloud for ease of play on multiple devices.
 Although Nicalis wants to add this to the Vita port, the company said it was a low priority due to the Vita's limited ability to handle many weapon combos.
 The initial iOS version of the core game, without expansions, was released on January 11, 2017.

 After hinting at a release on the upcoming Nintendo Switch console, Nicalis confirmed in January 2017 that Rebirth (with both expansions) would be released for the Switch in March 2017 as retail and digital titles.
 Scheduled for release on March 3 as a launch title, last-minute adjustments required the company to delay it until March 17.
 Because of the existing relationship with Nintendo for the Wii U and New Nintendo 3DS versions, Rodriguez said that they could obtain developer-prototype hardware for the Switch to port the game to that system.
 McMillen said that they could get Rebirth working on the Switch easily due to their approach to developing the game (with hooking integrated into respective system features, such as achievements, to simplify porting) and the ease of the Switch's development platform.
 The game was released for Switch on March 17, 2017.
 The version allows up to four players in a drop-in/drop-out cooperative mode, with the other three players using Joy-Con to control one of Isaac's "buddies" (similar to the two-player cooperative mode for PC).
 The physical version of the Switch game includes a manual similar to the manual which shipped with The Legend of Zelda for the Nintendo Entertainment System.

+In October 2025, Amazon featured a listing of a Nintendo Switch 2 version.
+Nicalis later revealed that the port will be released on Q1 2026.